Most plumbing businesses track KPI numbers, but still feel blind

 Most plumbing businesses don’t fail at KPIs because they pick the wrong numbers — they fail because of how they use them.
 These are the most common mistakes we see.

-• Tracking too many KPIs
+- Tracking too many KPIs

 More numbers don’t mean more insight.
-When everything is tracked, nothing stands out, and real issues get buried in noise.
+When everything is tracked, nothing stands out, and real issues get buried in noise. - Reviewing KPIs without taking action

-If a KPI moves and nothing changes, the number quickly becomes meaningless and eventually gets ignored.
+If a KPI moves and nothing changes, the number quickly becomes meaningless and eventually gets ignored. - Only looking at company-wide averages

 Averages hide problems.
-One strong technician can mask underperformance elsewhere, allowing issues to linger.
+One strong technician can mask underperformance elsewhere, allowing issues to linger. - Using KPIs to blame instead of coach

 KPIs should guide conversations, not create fear.
-When numbers are used to point fingers, teams stop engaging with them honestly.
+When numbers are used to point fingers, teams stop engaging with them honestly. - Reviewing KPIs too late

 Waiting weeks or months turns KPIs into history lessons instead of management tools.
 By the time issues appear, the damage is already done.